Board of Directors

 Received education in a public school in the poorest community during childhood, graduated with excellent grades from the University of Oxford, and obtained higher degrees from the London School of Economics and Political Science and University College London.
 Founded the renowned public secondary school London Academy of Excellence (LAE) in London and served as its principal.
 Member of the World Schools Summit Leadership Committee, Eton College Centre for Innovation and Research in Learning Advisory Board, and the Royal Society of Arts.

-Member of the Academic Advisory Committee & Acting Head of MIS
+Member of the Academic Advisory Committee & Head of Royal Mile Academy

 Michael Shi